New evacuations ordered because of Florence flooding

 Officials downstream sounded dire alarms, pointing out the property destruction and environmental disasters left in Florence's wake.

+"Although the winds are gone and the rain is not falling, the water is still there and the worst is still to come in the Pee Dee," South Carolina Gov. Henry McMaster said Friday, referring to the eastern part of the state.

-"We're at the end of the line of all waters to come down," said Georgetown County Administrator Sel Hemingway, as he warned the area may see a flood like it has never seen before.
+Georgetown County Administrator Sel Hemingway warned the area may see a flood like it has never seen before.
+"We're at the end of the line of all waters to come down," he said.

-In North Carolina, a familiar story was unfolding as many places that flooded in Hurricane Matthew in 2016 were once again inundated.
+In North Carolina, where about 100 people were evacuated by boat and air after the Cape Fear River breached a levee and flooded the town of Kelly on Thursday night, a familiar story was unfolding as many places that flooded in Hurricane Matthew in 2016 were once again inundated.

 Two years ago, flooding ruined the baseboards and carpet of the Presbyterian Church of the Covenant in Spring Lake.
 The congregation rebuilt, This year, water from the Little River water broke the windows, leaving the pews a jumbled mess and soaked Bibles and hymn books on the floor.